linzhangcs/blog/_posts/2018-03-29-softcircuit.md

 ![fabric]({{ site.baseurl }}/img/expressiveinterface/IMG_3169.JPG)
 ![fabric]({{ site.baseurl }}/img/expressiveinterface/IMG_6694.JPG)

 Since it is a brooch, I originally thought I could use the safety pin as a switch when open and close it.
-However, I realized safety as a whole is conducive, so my originally idea did not work.
+However, I realized safety pin as a whole is conducive, so my original idea did not work.

 Regardless, I still connected the safety pin to the ground side to take advantage the fact that it is conducive.
 It can also help to secure the battery.